Exit Site

 Intended Audience: Community members

-Description: Understanding healthy relationships can help people make informed decisions about their partners and relationships.
-Turning Point staff will introduce skills to building healthy relationships.
-Participants will be able to identify types of boundaries that exist and how they inform our expectations about relationships.
+Description: Understanding healthy and unhealthy relationships early on can help youth make informed decisions about relationships.
+Turning Point staff will introduce skills to building healthy relationships, and how to recognize unhealthy behaviors.
+Students will be able to identify types of boundaries that exist and how they inform our expectations about relationships, as well as leave the presentation with conflict resolution skills.

 Non-fatal Strangulation